JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * To mitigate error you can take advantage of the Law of Large Numbers.

 ### Pressure
+A professional software engineer understands how to manage pressure while still behaving professionally.
+A large portion of this is understanding how to avoid and manage pressure.

+As far as avoidance goes it is important to avoid making commitments unless you know they can be met.
+It is also important to reject unrealistic commitments as it is a disservice to everyone.

+An interesting thing is under pressure you find what your disciplines are.
+If you find that in a bind you stop following TDD then you know that TDD is not something you value.
+In these cases, it is important to stick with what you believe in.
+If you start doubling down on practices you do not find value in it will only increase pressure.

+When you are under pressure it is important to manage it as best as you can.
+One great way to help is to make sure you are getting enough sleep.
+Even though you are under pressure it is very important not to rush.
+Rushing will lead to problems later on and will likely cause more stress.

+When you are under stress communication is a great tool.
+In these cases make sure your manager is aware and see if there is anything they can do to help.
+Another great trick is to pair program.
+This can help reduce your stress while keeping code quality high.
+Your peer might spot issues you are making while under stress.
+It is also important that when you see others in these situations you offer your help.

+#### Original notes
 * starts with a comparison of a surgeon to a typical developer.
 The surgeon is cool and collected under pressure the developer is not.
 * goes on to explain his time at what sounds like a toxic startup with insane time pressures.
 * a good way to stay calm under pressure is to avoid situations that cause pressure.